casper-ecosystem/donation-demo/README.md

 # Tip the Barista Demo dApp

 A demonstration application showcasing how to build a full-stack dApp on the Casper Network.
-This example implements a simple tipping system where users can send CSPR tokens to developers as appreciation.
+The dApp allows users to send tips with CSPR tokens to a developer to show their appreciation.
+The tips are stored in a smart contract and indexed by CSPR.cloud.
+The dApp also provides a list of all tips sent so far.

 ## What You'll Learn